 \section{Model Validation}

-~ The numerical scheme adopted in this work has been validated by comparison with Eulerian simulations performed with (i) the finite-element-based COMSOL Multiphysics® software (Panel~\ref{Fig2}a) and (ii) the following analytical solution (Panel \ref{Fig2}b):
+~ The numerical scheme adopted in this work has been validated by comparison with Eulerian simulations performed with (i) the finite-element-based COMSOL Multiphysics\textsuperscript{\textregistered} software, in which heat conduction in the rock matrix is treated as a fully three-dimensional diffusion process (Figure~\ref{Fig3}a), and (ii) the following analytical solution (Figure~\ref{Fig3}b):

-Equation~\eqref{eq:CDF_arrival_times_pp} represents the analytical solution derived by \citet{Lauwerier1955} for high-Péclet advective–conductive heat transport within a single, infinite parallel-plate fracture of constant aperture, embedded in a homogeneous, semi-infinite matrix.
-In this configuration, the flow field inside the fracture is uniform, while heat transfer to the surrounding matrix is solely controlled by conduction.
-The solution assumes one-dimensional advective transport along the fracture axis $x_1$, with the matrix domain orthogonal to the fracture walls being semi-infinite and dominated by conductive heat exchange.
+which corresponds to the classical solution derived by \citet{Lauwerier1955} for high–Péclet number heat transport in an infinite parallel-plate fracture of constant aperture embedded in a homogeneous rock matrix.
+In this configuration, thermal transport within the fracture is purely advective along the longitudinal direction $x_1$.
+Heat exchange with the surrounding matrix is entirely due to conduction within the matrix normal to the fracture walls, and the matrix is treated as a semi-infinite medium in that direction.
+This yields a one-dimensional advective transport problem in the fracture coupled to one-dimensional conductive diffusion in the matrix.